xpepermint/mongoose-glue/README.md

 [Mongoose](http://mongoosejs.com/) is one of the best ODMs for MongoDB.
 Mongoose provides a straight-forward, schema-based solution to modeling your application data and includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

-Mongoose does not require the specific structure of files.
+Mongoose does not require a specific structure of your project files.
 This is great but it always rises a common question on how to use a library within a project in a proper way.
-We don't want to manually figure the right way on how to split the code into multiple files.
+We do not want to manually figure the right way on how to split the code into multiple files every time we start a new Mongoose project.
 Things can be quite complicated especially when dealing with multiple database instances.

 `Mongoose-glue` brings a unified MVC-style structure for models into your NodeJS project.